geerlingguy/beast-challenge/README.md

   1. It is easy to install (as a HAT)
   2. It was available on short notice

-The relays used are `HK4100F-DC5V-SHG`, and according to the datasheet,
+The relays used are `HK4100F-DC5V-SHG`, and according to the datasheet, TODO.

 ## Automation for Controlling the Potatoes